LOOKING UNTO JESUS

 What does it really mean to be looking unto Jesus while running the Christian race?

 The word translated “looking” in Heb.
-12:2 was a Greek word “aphorao” and it is from two words, “apo” and “horao.”
+12:2 is a Greek word “aphorao” and it is from two words, “apo” and “horao.”

 The word “apo” implies “separation” while the word “horao” implies “to see with the eyes; to see with the mind, to perceive, know; to see, i.e. become acquainted with by experience, to experience; to see, to look to, to stare at; to take heed, beware, to care for, pay heed to” (BLB Lexicon).